tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 ```

-We implementing GetActiveScopes and the init function.
+We have implemented GetActiveScopes and the init function.
 Let's implement the hooks.

 ```python
 class SettingsManager(UpdateSettingsManager, CiSetupSettingsManager, BinaryBuildSettingsManager):